 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.

-There is a short on-campus induction session (which is optional) where you can get to know your classmates and learn more about the aims and structure of the course.
+There is a short induction session where you can get to know your classmates and learn more about the aims and structure of the course.
 You will then embark on approximately 6 weeks of study delivered online.
 Teaching is broken down into short manageable (approximately 1-hour) lessons and additional activities (approximately 4 hours per week) that you can study in your own time and at your own pace.
 While studying online you will have access to your tutor who will be able to answer any questions you may have.
 You will study 2 topics per week.

 At the end of the course you will submit the module assessment, the brief for which will be uploaded from the start of your course.